 BSC Buddy Camp was founded in 2013 by Jacob Cohen, a travel soccer player from Philadelphia, PA.
 When volunteering at the Variety Club of Philadelphia, Jacob observed that many of the children he was working with demonstrated a real enjoyment of the game of soccer and felt that, like him, these kids would likely enjoy the opportunity to receive more specialized training.
 At the same time, he felt that many of his soccer friends would get a great deal of satisfaction and enjoyment out of helping other kids.
 With the help of the Ukranian Nationals Soccer Club, the Eastern Pennsylvania Youth Soccer Association, and with many of his teammates as volunteers, Jacob was able to create Jacob’s Camp.

 After three successful summers of holding camp, Jacob looked to expand to the Washington, DC metro area.
 When contacting some family friends in DC, Jacob was connected to Hale Lieberman, a soccer player who, like Jacob, was 15 years old at the time.
 Hale had volunteered with Special Olympics in the past, and thought that the camp was an awesome idea.
 He brought the idea to the staff of Bethesda Soccer Club who were generous enough to offer sponsorship of the camp.
 From 2016 to 2018, Jacob and Hale held camp in both Philadelphia and Bethesda.

 In the fall of 2018, both Hale and Jacob left home to begin their first semesters of college.
 In anticipation of their busy schedules in summers to come, they decided to pass management of the camp over to Bethesda Soccer Club and step down into remote advisory roles.
 In 2019, the camp was renamed BSC Buddy Camp, and Bethesda Soccer Club (BSC) began their transition to management.
-Though the onset of the COVID-19 pandemic meant that the camp couldn’t be held during the summers of 2020 and 2021, Bethesda Soccer Club will resume operation of the camp during this coming summer of 2022 with strict health and safety protocols in place.
+Though the onset of the COVID-19 pandemic meant that the camp couldn’t be held during the summers of 2020 and 2021, Bethesda Soccer Club resumed operation of the camp during the summer of 2022 with strict health and safety protocols in place.